yihui/yihui.org/content/knitr/faq.md

 1. What is the best place to ask questions when the package website is not helpful?
     - Depending what you want to ask, you may use these tools (I keep track of the first two more frequently):
         - (Recommended) [Stack Overflow](http://stackoverflow.com/questions/tagged/knitr): general questions (more experts and quicker answers there).
 Don't forget to use both the tags `r` and `knitr`.
-        - [Github issues](https://github.com/yihui/knitr/issues): bug reports and feature requests only.
+        - [GitHub issues](https://github.com/yihui/knitr/issues): bug reports and feature requests only.
         - Private emails [are not recommended](/en/2017/08/so-gh-email/) unless there are really private issues.
         - Twitter ([@xieyihui](https://twitter.com/xieyihui)) if you really believe it is a simple question.